|

 Starring: Marion Cotillard and Sylvie Testud

 Die right now.
-Imagine.
+You will see.

 Journalist (Paulina Bakarova): If you were to give advice to a woman, what would it be?